All Episodes

 That's what we're hoping desperately for happens here and happens as quickly as possible.

-That then brings us to the point of okay, how do we reopen the country?
+That then brings us to the point of, okay, how do we reopen the country?

 How do we get this economy back up and running?

-I could tell you right now, second quarter numbers, GDP numbers, unemployment numbers, just as at different points during this crisis and pandemic, when we hear the death toll and and those contracting the virus and the number watch that has been scrolling on TV for weeks and weeks now.
+I could tell you right now, second quarter numbers, GDP numbers, unemployment numbers, just as at different points during this crisis and pandemic, when we hear the death toll and those contracting the virus and the number watch that has been scrolling on TV for weeks and weeks now, you're going to see numbers we have not seen since the Great Depression.

 That's what it's going to be.

-Now the question is we cannot afford to stay on this level on that ground any longer and expect the economy as any opportunity to ever recover.
+Now the question is, we cannot afford to stay on this level on that ground any longer and expect the economy as any opportunity to ever recover.

 Americans want to work.

-Americans are dying to get back to work, and the economy, our the our system, our economic system is all based on this.
+And the economy, our system, our economic system is all based on this.

-You have the smallest geographical area, you have the largest population of people, 11 million people, very small island.
+You have the largest population of people, 11 million people, very small island.

 We got to be prepared.